arfanbinparvez/ERC20_module_project/README.md

-# ERC20 Tokwen
+# ERC20 Token

-This Solidity program is a simple "ERC20 Token" program that demonstrates creation, deployment, burning and transfer of one's own ERC20 tokens.
+This Solidity program is a simple program that demonstrates creation, deployment, burning and transfer of one's own ERC20 tokens.
 ## Description

 This program is a simple contract written in Solidity, a programming language used for developing smart contracts on the Ethereum blockchain.